METROPOLIS Public Library

 In 2008, a computer lab/classroom was added with 12 computer workstations and a teacher's and presenter's computer workstation.
 Past librarians have included Daisy Walsh, Mary Metcalf, Carrola Ruggles, Ruth Middagh, Anne Henderson, Mary Hille, Betty Helton, Joanne Fort and JoAnn Downing.
 Rosemary Baxter is the current Library Director.

-Latest Books to Arrive at Metropolis Public Library
+Most Recent to Arrive at Metropolis Public Library

 Film & TV